-The space was designed to encourage collaboration and camaraderie between the team members by intentionally designing small guest rooms.
+The space was designed to encourage collaboration and camaraderie among team members by intentionally designing small guest rooms.
 The guest rooms have space for private study while encouraging team members to use the other amenities of the building.
-Varying levels of social interaction while studying are offered from the most private (guest rooms), to collaborative (team rooms), to social (great room lobby).
+Varying levels of social interaction are offered from the most private (guest rooms), to collaborative (team rooms), to social (great room lobby).

 More than 7,000 JetBlue crewmembers will visit the training facility annually for new-hire orientation and recurrent training.
-The facility is adjacent to the 105,500 SF JetBlue University training facility, also designed by BRPH.
+The facility is adjacent to the 105,500-square-foot JetBlue University training facility, also designed by BRPH.